Tanish29Gupta/Text-Generative/README.md

 ## Result
 The model achieves 91.96% accuracy on validation data and generates coherent Medium article titles based on input sequences.
 The use of Bidirectional LSTMs significantly enhances context understanding.

+## Contributing
+Contributions are welcome!
+Feel free to submit issues or pull requests to improve this repository.

+## License
+This project is licensed under the MIT License.